 It’s not easy to put yourself out there.
 I admire any weavers who show their work at show-and-tell, enter contests, give handwoven gifts, teach, sell their scarves at a guild booth, or submit their projects to Handwoven.
 If you do any of those things, you are pushing down those nagging feelings of not being a good enough weaver.
 You are in the arena rather than sitting on the sidelines.

 We try to make the process of submitting a project to Handwoven as simple and painless as possible.
-Below are the basic steps, although more about submitting both projects and articles can be found here: How to Submit To Handwoven r1
+Below are the basic steps, although more about submitting both projects and articles can be found here.

-Before the proposal due date, send a proposal by email to [email protected]
+Before the proposal due date, send a proposal via this form for proposals.

 Include the following in your proposal: